 On August 14, 2023, the Federal Deposit Insurance Corporation (FDIC) published their 2023 Risk Review.
 One of the risks highlighted by the document stated: "Quantum computing will pose new risks to critical infrastructure systems."
 The review continued:

-"In general, traditional encryption relies on complex mathematical problems (encryption algorithms) that take an immense amount of time for classic computers to solve without knowing hte encryption key.
+"In general, traditional encryption relies on complex mathematical problems (encryption algorithms) that take an immense amount of time for classic computers to solve without knowing the encryption key.
 However, quantum computers use a different computing architecture that can solve certain types of problems much faster, including some encryption algorithms."

 August 2023: CISA Quantum-Readiness Fact Sheet